Last Day on Earth (The Walking Dead): Plot

 After Maggie suffers pain from pregnancy, Rick and the group urgently try to get her to the Hilltop Colony in their RV for medical attention; however, every one of the routes they take is blocked by a progressively larger number of Saviors, led by Simon (Steven Ogg), with increasingly frightening capabilities.

 Concurrently, Morgan finds Carol injured from a cut on her stomach and patches her up.
 While Morgan goes outside to kill a walker that is making noise, Carol flees and Morgan again pursues on horseback.
 Roman, the Savior who survived her attack, finds Carol first, shooting her in the right arm and leg, stating that she will suffer like his friends did.
 Morgan shows up just in time to save her, breaking his vow by killing Roman, and encounters two men wearing armor who approach on horseback: one of them is the mysterious survivor from the barn that Morgan saved from Rick.
 After the strangers offer them help, Morgan agrees to get Carol medical assistance.

 After nightfall, with time running out, Eugene volunteers to be bait to distract the Saviors by driving the empty RV by himself to lure them while the rest of the group carry Maggie to the Hilltop through the woods on foot.
 However, as the group carries a very weak Maggie on a stretcher, they end up running into the midst of a large group of Saviors, led by Simon from earlier, who were expecting and waiting for them all to arrive.
-The Saviors have already beat up Eugene and captured him, along with Glenn, Michonne, Rosita, and a gravely wounded but alive, Daryl as well as the RV.
+The Saviors have already beaten up Eugene and captured him, along with Glenn, Michonne, Rosita, and a gravely wounded but alive, Daryl as well as the RV.
 The entire group is disarmed and are forced on their knees.